microbial-pangenomes-lab/panfeed/README.md

 # panfeed

-panfeed makes use of panaroo's output files (gene_presence_absence.csv and gene_data.csv), which already cluster the genes of the input genomes into groups of close relatives. panfeed then prepares the data as input for pyseer, while keeping the positional information for each k-mer that originates from a strain of interest (as specified by user), to facilitate the visualization and other downstream applications.
+panfeed makes use of panaroo's output file (gene_presence_absence.csv), which already clusters the genes of the input genomes into groups of close relatives. panfeed then prepares the data as input for pyseer, while keeping the positional information for each k-mer that originates from a strain of interest (as specified by user), to facilitate the visualization and other downstream applications.

 # Prerequisites:

 `pyfaidx` (0.6.3.1)

 `numpy` (1.20.3)